Bluebotlabz/git-upstage/README.md

 The name of the new branch created by this.
 Default: `quick-CB`, where `CB` is the name of the branch you're on at the time the command is run.

+    -c, --comment

+Add a comment.
+(Defaults to one of two if not given.)

     -h, --honest

 Don't backdate commit.
 (Still claims credit for it though.)